Cassie Dyal Taylor Smith

 Students are responsible for books checked out in their name.

-If you lose a book, tell the media clerk, Ms. Amber, or Mrs. Dyal, the media specialist.
+If you lose a book, tell the media clerk, Ms. Taylor, or Mrs. Dyal, the media specialist.
 The media personnel will give you time to look for it.
 If the book is not found, you are expected to pay the replacement cost.

 If you damage a book, please let us know.
 If we are not able to repair the book, you are expected to pay the replacement cost.